MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows users to import payment info from another browser into Google Chrome.
+  Allows users to import payment info from another browser into Microsoft Edge.

 If you enable this policy, the **payment info** check box is automatically selected in the **Import browser data** dialog box.